What Makes You Beautiful: Chart performance

 The single debuted on the Canadian Hot 100 at number 9, while bowing at number 2 on the Canadian Hot Digital Songs Chart with 19,000 downloads sold, the biggest debut for a first time charted artist since the Stereos's "Summer Girl" entered at number two in June 2009.
 The single peaked at number 7 on the Canadian Hot 100 and has been certified quadruple platinum by Music Canada, denoting sales of 320,000 copies.
 In the United States, "What Makes You Beautiful" became the highest Billboard Hot 100 debut for a British act since 1998.
-On 1 March 2012, the single debuted on the Billboard Hot 100 at number 28, whilst bowing at number 12 on the Hot Digital Songs chart, selling 132,000 digital downloads in its first week.
+On 3 March 2012, the single debuted on the Billboard Hot 100 at number 28, whilst bowing at number 12 on the Hot Digital Songs chart, selling 132,000 digital downloads in its first week.
 On the week ending 21 April 2012, "What Makes You Beautiful" peaked at number 4.
 As of 30 June 2012, the single had spent thirteen consecutive weeks in the Billboard Hot 100 top ten.
 The song also became a chart success on other Billboard charts, reaching the top five on the Mainstream Top 40, Adult Pop Songs, and Hot 100 Airplay charts, whilst topping the Hot Dance Club Songs chart.
 The track sold 3,881,000 copies in the United States in 2012, becoming the best-selling song by a boy band in digital history.
 The song was certified quadruple platinum by the Recording Industry Association of America (RIAA) on 21 February 2013, and it has sold 4.8 million copies in the US as of June 2016.
 "What Makes You Beautiful" has sold over 7 million copies worldwide.

+Following Liam Payne's death in October 2024, the song saw a surge in sales and streams.
+The Official Charts Company showed "What Makes You Beautiful" place at number 47 on the UK Midweek Singles Chart.
+It entered the UK Singles Chart Top 100, on 25 October 2024, at number 23.